 Rae Bryant is the author of the short story collection, The Indefinite State of Imaginary Morals (Patasola Press).
 Her stories, essays, and poetry have appeared in print and online at The Paris Review, The Missouri Review, McSweeney’s, DIAGRAM, StoryQuarterly, Huffington Post, New World Writing, Gargoyle Magazine, and Redivider, among other publications.
-Her intermedia has exhibited in New York, DC, Baltimore and Florence, Italy.
-She has won prizes and fellowships from Johns Hopkins, Aspen Writers Foundation, VCCA and Whidbey Writers and has been nominated for the Pen/Hemingway, Pen Emerging Writers, The &NOW Award, Lorian Hemingway, and multiple times for the Pushcart award.
-Rae earned a Masters in Writing from Hopkins where she continues to teach creative writing and is founding editor of The Doctor T. J. Eckleburg Review.
-She also teaches and lectures in the International Writing Program at The University of Iowa and The Eckleburg Workshops.
+Her digital intermedia has exhibited in New York, DC, Baltimore and Florence, Italy.
+She has won prizes, scholarship and fellowships from Johns Hopkins, American University, Aspen Writers Foundation, VCCA and Whidbey Writers and has been nominated for the Pen/Hemingway, Pen Emerging Writers, The &NOW Award, Lorian Hemingway, and multiple times for the Pushcart award.
+Rae earned a Masters in Writing from Hopkins where she continues to teach creative writing and new media and is founding editor and designer of Eckleburg.
+She also teaches and lectures in the International Writing Program at The University of Iowa, The Eckleburg Workshops and American University where she is currently in the MFA program and recipient of the Jean M. Sartwell Scholarship.
 She is represented by Jennifer Carlson with Dunow, Carlson & Lerner Literary Agency.